Home Topics Quantum-safe cryptography What is quantum-safe cryptography?

 A short window to prepare

-So, the good news is that quantum-safe cryptography already exists.
-We are so confident in these new standards that we have already built them into our z16 cloud systems, and are working with clients to integrate them into their security infrastructure.
+The good news is that quantum-safe cryptography already exists.
+We are so confident in these new standards that we have already built them into IBM z16™ cloud systems, and are working with clients to integrate them into their security infrastructure.

 Quantum computers are progressing quickly.
 We expect to see the first demonstrations of quantum advantage within the next five years.
 Most experts agreed in a poll that a quantum computer capable of breaking 2048-bit encryption is likely by the late 2030s.
-In a report, the German government stated that for its most sensitive data, it assumes that the first breaches in 2048-bit encryption are just ten years away.

-Not every data breach is discovered.
+Data breaches can go undiscovered.
 Any data not encrypted using quantum-safe standards today should be considered already lost.

 The individualized IBM Quantum Safe™ program supports clients as they map out their existing cybersecurity and begin to upgrade it for the era of quantum computing.
-That mapping alone is an important exercise: Most organizations do not have a complete view of what data they hold, where it is most vulnerable, or how it is protected.
-Organizations that go through this process gain better control of their cybersecurity systems, and see that their cybersecurity systems become more agile.
+That mapping alone is an important exercise.
+Most organizations do not have a complete view of what data they hold, where it is most vulnerable or how it is protected.
+Organizations that go through this process gain better control of their cybersecurity systems and see that their cybersecurity systems become more agile.
 This positions them to adapt more quickly to future events.

 Related solutions

-IBM Quantum Safe™
+IBM Quantum Safe

 Securing the world’s digital infrastructure for the era of quantum computing.